-They are young, curious, working hard and partying even harder.
-Their home is the world and they always wear a smartphone to connect with family and friends and find new places to go and things to do.
-Yes, you guessed right - they are millennials, the new top spenders in travel and hospitality.
-With this huge generation outnumbering previous ones and becoming the biggest consumer segment, we witness a boom in the hostel and hybrid accommodation sector.
-And since these modern travellers bring new demands to the industry, hostel managers and owners need new tools to help them meet the challenge.
+Young and curious, they work hard and party even harder.
+Their home is the world, and the smartphone - their most precious possession.
+Yes, you guessed right - they are millennials, the new top spenders in the hospitality industry.
+The millennials’ outnumbering the previous generation and becoming the biggest consumer segment has led to a boom in the hostel and hybrid accommodation sector.
+To meet the changed demand, hostel managers need new tools.

 We have come up with 5 pain points of hostel owners and how they can be relieved by hostel management software.

 1. Better Room and Dorm Management